 Weight bearing physical activity is thought to stimulate bone formation and thus improve bone mineral density (BMD) by exposing the skeleton to mechanical strain, provided that it is performed at high enough frequency and high impact intensity (as evident in the studies that included swimmers or cyclists who had similar cQUS results to their comparative controls) (23, 24, 26).
 Importantly, there is little epidemiological evidence that walking improves BMD (30).
 Rather, mixed loading programmes that included jogging, walking, and stair climbing consistently improve hip BMD in older people, although far fewer data exist in young adults (31).
 The optimum type and level of PA for improving BMD remains unknown, and it is unclear whether a specific threshold strain needs to be exceeded.
 It is also unclear if different loading movement in different sport may have varying effects on BMD and whether the effects are identifiable at different sites.
 Lower limb impact during weight bearing reflects their ground reaction force.
 In a study of adolescents from the Avon Longitudinal Study of Parents and Children, using pQCT and DXA found that vigorous PA (equivalent to jogging) was positively related to cortical bone mass, but no independent relationship was seen for moderate PA after adjusting for vigorous PA: highlighting the importance of vigorous activity in this age group (32).
-This also highlights the importance of quantifying the intensity, frequency and duration of PA in comparators controls when assessing the changes in cQUS measures due to HRSA.
+This also highlights the importance of quantifying the intensity, frequency and duration of PA in comparators controls when assessing the changes in cQUS measures associated with non-elite sporting activity .